xtensor-stack/xtensor/README.md

  - an API following the idioms of the **C++ standard library**.
  - tools to manipulate array expressions and build upon `xtensor`.

-The implementation of the containers of `xtensor` is inspired by [NumPy](http://www.numpy.org), the Python array programming library. **Adaptors** for existing data structures to be plugged into our expression system can easily be written.
+Containers of `xtensor` are inspired by [NumPy](http://www.numpy.org), the Python array programming library. **Adaptors** for existing data structures to be plugged into our expression system can easily be written.
 In fact, `xtensor` can be used to **process `numpy` data structures inplace** using Python's [buffer protocol](https://docs.python.org/3/c-api/buffer.html).
+For more details on the numpy bindings, check out the [xtensor-python](https://github.com/QuantStack/xtensor-python) project.

 `xtensor` requires a modern C++ compiler supporting C++14.
 The following C+ compilers are supported: